 Working in partnership with governments, Giga is mapping the connectivity demand, using schools as a base point, and identifying where there are connectivity gaps.
 This information, combined with existing ITU mapping data, allows countries to take stock of their existing infrastructure and assess appropriate solutions for connecting schools.
-More than 800,000 schools in 30 countries have been mapped through Project Connect, a mapping and connectivity monitoring platform.
+More than 1 million schools in 41 countries have been mapped through Project Connect, a mapping and connectivity monitoring platform.

-Picking up the pace of connectivity in Central Asia, the Eastern Caribbean and Sub-Saharan Africa
+Picking up the pace of connectivity in Central Asia, Latin America and the Eastern Caribbean, and Sub-Saharan Africa

 Meaningful connectivity will fast track young people's access to educational resources and opportunities

-For UNICEF and its partners, COVID-19 makes it clearer than ever that reliable access to the internet should be a universal human right.
+For UNICEF and its partners, COVID-19 makes it clearer than ever that reliable access to educational opportunities and the internet should be a universal human right.
 And the Giga initiative for connecting children and young people to the internet shows tremendous potential for return on investment:

-- $8 billion can connect 500,000 schools over the next two years to reach an estimated 100 million children and young people
+- $8 billion can connect 1 million schools over the next two years to reach an estimated 250 million children and young people

-Top photo: Children work together, using their tablet, at the UNICEF supported Debate e-Learning Center in a village on the outskirts of Kassala, the capital of the state of Kassala in Eastern Sudan. © UNICEF/UNI322862/Noorani
+Top photo: Children work together on a shared tablet at the UNICEF-supported Debate e-Learning Center in a village on the outskirts of Kassala, the capital of the state of Kassala in eastern Sudan. © UNICEF/UNI322862/Noorani